ninefifteen/SSRollingButtonScrollView/README.md

 	}
 	```

 	You may also implement the following UIScrollViewDelegate methods which are available through the `<SSRollingButtonScrollViewDelegate>`.
+For information regarding the following methods, see the Apple Developer documentation.

 	```objectivec
 	- (void)scrollViewDidScroll:(UIScrollView *)scrollView